 PTSD and other trauma and stress-related disorders require specialized therapies aimed at addressing trauma.
 These therapies help the individual reprocess the memories and reactions associated with the experience and help them develop healthier coping mechanisms.
 At Origins Behavioral HealthCare, our goal is to treat the underlying trauma while giving our patients the skills they need to live without relying on substances.

 In our Florida programs, our Center for Brain Recovery (CBR) specialists collaborate with each patient’s multidisciplinary treatment team to review the patient’s progress and identify any further psychological issues that may emerge during treatment — including PTSD or other related concerns.
 Our master’s level clinicians and licensed therapists also offer customized treatment plans that include trauma-related topics and exercises.
-Depending on each person’s unique case, treatment at Origins may include evidence-based interventions such:
+Depending on each person’s unique case, treatment at Origins may include evidence-based interventions such as:

 - Eye Movement Desensitization and Reprocessing (EMDR)